 Working Papers (Drafts Available Upon Request)

-Joo, Minnie M., Brandon Bolte, Nguyen Huynh, and Bumba Mukherjee.
-"Bayesian Parametric Spatial Split-Population Survival Models for Clustered Political Event Processes."
+Joo, Minnie M., Brandon Bolte, Nguyen Huynh, Vineeta Yadav, and Bumba Mukherjee.
+"Right-wing Populism and International Conflict."
 (Under Review)

 Civil wars involving more than one rebel group comprise more than half of all internal conflicts over the past 75 years.
 Although previous work has shown that the distribution of power, third-party sponsors, and ethnic or ideological homophily affects the tendency of groups to cooperate in these multiparty wars, qualitative variation in the type of rebel alliances is not well-understood.
 For instance, while some rebel groups conduct occasional joint attacks, others form joint congresses or military commands with elected representatives.
 Why do some groups cooperate incidentally, while others publicly commit to formal cooperation in the future and still others create joint power-sharing institutions to coordinate their war efforts?
 In this paper, I propose a new conceptual framework for understanding rebel alliances and their "contract provisions" based on the level of public commitment made by rebel leaders and whether they agree to share power over decision-making with the leaders of other groups.
 I then develop a new theory of intra-organizational bargaining, in which the distribution of power between central leaders and subcommanders affects the group’s credibility in making cooperative commitments to other rebel organizations.
 Using an original dataset on inter-rebel cooperation agreements and their features, encompassing over 1,170 rebel-dyad years and 233 distinct rebel organizations in multiparty conflicts around the globe, I find strong empirical support for my theory.
 The conceptual, theoretical, and empirical contributions of this analysis suggest a need to develop a better understanding of inter-rebel relations, including the causes and consequences of cooperative arrangements between armed organizations in war.